-Do you have a friend getting into the van life?
+Do you have a friend starting a DIY van conversion?
 Coming up with gift ideas might not sound easy, but there are a few key items that every van builder is going to need to get started.
 Surprise someone with one of these gifts and you’ll help jump start the process to life on the road.

 A digital multimeter is an essential tool for diagnosing or reading electrical components in the van.
 This will become very useful both during the build process and on the road.
 Being able to check voltage and resistance is a necessity when working with vehicle electricity.